 CX-30’s standard Smart Brake Support system aids the driver by braking when a collision becomes unavoidable.
 The system activates when it senses that the driver hasn’t taken an evasive action, adding an extra layer of security onto a deeply ingrained human response.

 To keep an eye on what the driver may not see, CX-30 includes standard features such as its Blind Spot Monitoring and Lane Departure Warning System.
-If the system predicts that the vehicle is beginning to stray from its lane, the lane-keep assist provides gentle steering assistance to return the car toward the center of the lane.
+Blind Spot Monitoring signals to the driver via the side mirrors when a vehicle or object is in the car’s blind spot.
+Meanwhile, if the lane departure system predicts that the vehicle is beginning to stray from its lane, the lane-keep assist provides gentle steering assistance to return the car toward the center of the lane.
 Standard features such as LED Headlights further improve nighttime visibility, and High Beam Control automatically switches the high beams on and off, ensuring that you and CX-30 will always maintain perfect headlight etiquette.

 Human-centric engineering also informs the convenience features in CX-30, ultimately enhancing the driving experience.
 For example, Mazda Radar Cruise Control allows the driver to set a desired speed in steadily moving traffic and the vehicle will adapt to the prevailing traffic speed.
 At low speeds, such as heavy commute traffic, CX-30 assists the driver with stop and go support by automatically moving with traffic.